mienaikoe/ziyu/Chapters/4-6-Chapter28.md

 Thi found a sturdy rock to bind the rope to and with a few flicks of the wrist thi commuted a series of loops along the length of the rope, pulling it to and fro.
 As if from nowhere, a wide knot encircled the rock and held fast.
 I gasped in awe while Annu pulled me from my trance out of the cold water.

-"Ginnu," Shinna began, "I...
+"Ginnu," Shinna began awkwardly, "I...
 I'm sorry I never checked on you."

 "Don't," thi swallowed hae emotions.
 "It exists only in the past.
 Leave it there."

-"I just... he promised us that you were a friend.
+"He promised us that you were a friend.
 That you wanted to remain discreet."

 "I can't fault you for things you didn't know."

-"It is my duty to know what happens on my ship."
+"It's my duty to know what happens on my ship."

 "Shinna, you can sulk about it all you want, but the past is the past.
 I'm done with that man. and I'd like it to stay that way."